Roma, Queensland: Township of Roma

 Captain Starlight, a cattle rustler, was tried and acquitted in the Roma Courthouse in February 1873.
-No successful conviction for cattle rustling has been made in Roma.

 Roma State School, the first school in Roma, opened on 21 March 1870 and closed on 31 December 1986.

 St John's School was established by the Sisters of Mercy in 1881.

 Roma was the site of Australia's first oil and gas discoveries.

 During World War II, Roma was the location of RAAF No.22 Inland Aircraft Fuel Depot (IAFD), completed in 1942 and closed on 29 August 1944.
 Usually consisting of 4 tanks, 31 fuel depots were built across Australia for the storage and supply of aircraft fuel for the RAAF and the US Army Air Forces at a total cost of £900,000 ($1,800,000).

 Roma Special School opened on 25 January 1982 and closed on 31 December 1995.

 In 2004, Roma had a low unemployment rate of 2.9%, which is among the lowest unemployment rates in Australia.
 68.5% of the people in the labour force living in Roma were employed full-time, with 21.9% working on a part-time basis.

 The Roma State College opened on 1 January 2006 as an amalgamation of Roma Junior School and Roma Middle School, and the addition of a new senior component.

 In 2010, a Santos project study investigated the possibility of introducing treated CSG produce water into Roma's existing underground aquifer which supplies the town's water needs, including drinking water The Roma Managed Aquifer Recharge Study is the first of its kind in Australia.
 It is also considered experimental in nature as the risks are largely unknown.
 The Roma CSG Field pilot trial (Hermitage) Stage 4 is in operation (Completed Q4 2012) and Roma CSG Field (The Bend) Stage 4 operation is due to commence Q3/Q4 2014.
 The project will allow for the injection of up to 24 ML/d of treated coal seam gas water into the Gubberamunda Sandstone aquifer for up to 20 years.
 Water bores have been shut down and hence been restarted at nearby Wallumbilla due to methane being detected in the Gubberamunda Sandstone aquifer (2014).